Brand Hong Kong

 Please click Salaries Tax, Property Tax and Profits Tax for information on the scope of charge under the respective heads of charge.

-If you are liable to tax in Hong Kong, you have to inform IRD.
+If you are liable to tax in Hong Kong, you have to inform the Inland Revenue Department ("IRD").
 Section 51(2) of the Inland Revenue Ordinance provides that a person chargeable to tax for any year of assessment shall inform the Commissioner in writing that he is so chargeable not later than 4 months after the end of the basis period for that year of assessment unless he has already been required to furnish a Tax Return.

 Basis period for any year of assessment is the period on the income/profits of which tax for that year will be computed.
 For Salaries Tax and Property Tax, the basis period is from 1 April each year to 31 March of the following year.
-For Profits Tax, please click here for information on the basis period in different situations.
+Please refer to the page of Profits Tax for information on the basis period in different situations.

 Special Categories of Taxpayers